hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

             <td>String</td>
             <td>1..1</td>
             <td>
-                The id of the Golden resource.
+                The id of the Golden Resource.
             </td>
         </tr>
         <tr>